 The Nyngan Solar Plant is expected to generate approximately 233,000 megawatt hours (MWh) of clean, renewable electricity each year.

-On an annual basis, the Nyngan Solar Plant will produce enough electricity to meet the needs of approximately 33,000 average New South Wales homes.
+On an annual basis, the Nyngan Solar Plant will produce enough electricity to meet the needs of approximately 39,000 average Australian homes.

 The project will reduce greenhouse gas (GHG) emissions by over 195,720 tonnes of CO2 equivalent per annum, assuming a rate of 0.84 tonnes per MWh of electricity.
 This is roughly equivalent to removing 53,000 cars from the road.
 Particulate and heavy metal emissions will also be reduced.

 Powering Australian Renewables Fund acquires Nyngan and Broken Hill solar plants

 On behalf of the Powering Australian Renewables Fund (PARF), AGL announced in November 2016 that it had reached financial close on selling its 102 MW Nyngan and 53 MW Broken Hill solar plants into the fund.

 The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the Nyngan and Broken Hill solar plants.

 The Nyngan Solar Plant is located on an agricultural property approximately 10 kilometres west of the Nyngan township.
 The solar plant occupies approximately 250 hectares of land to the north of the Barrier Highway.